SSO Configuration

 <security:custom-filter ref="spnegoAuthenticationProcessingFilter" position="BASIC_AUTH_FILTER" />

-A detail to take into account inside this file, is that if it is required to filter the access not only but the authentication but the roles too, it is needed to replace the attribute IS_AUTHENTICATED_FULLY to an authorize role list separated by comas (ROLE_USER, ROLE_ADMIN)
+A detail to take into account inside this file is that if it is required to filter not only authentication but also roles, it is necessary to replace the attribute IS_AUTHENTICATED_FULLY with an authorized role list separated by commas (ROLE_USER, ROLE_ADMIN)

 Comment the line: